Burak Sevinç: 2017–present: Söz, Leke, Kırmızı Oda and other projects

 Between 2017 and 2019, Sevinç had his breakthrough with his role as Fethi Kulaksız in the TV series Söz.
 After being cast in the role of a soldier in the series, Sevinç received military training in a tough camp for two weeks by retired special forces members along with his co-stars during the preparation process.
 He received training on uniform discipline, saluting, guarding procedures, addressing style, carrying and using weapons, as well as close protection-combat training.
 Sevinç left the series at the end of the third season with the death of his character.
 He then landed his first leading role opposite Melis Sezen in the series Leke, which premiered in April 2019.
 The series concluded with 9 episodes, in which he portrayed the character of Cem Yenilmez.
 In 2020, he acted alongside Gökçe Bahadır in the musical İzmir'in Kızları, which marked his first professional experience on stage.
 The musical premiered on 24 January 2020.
 Sevinç received great acclaim for his acting and vocal performance in the musical.
 On 11 May 2020, the musical was stopped due to the worldwide COVID-19 pandemic and the restrictive measures taken in Turkey.

 He played the role of Gökhan Hancıoğlu in the romantic comedy movie Nasipse Olur, in which he shared the leading role with Algı Eke and Nur Sürer.
 It premiered on 14 February 2020.
 In the same year, he was cast in a leading role in TV8's series Kırmızı Oda, which is an adaptation of Gülseren Budayıcıoğlu's novel Madalyonun İçi.
 He starred alongside Binnur Kaya, Tülin Özen and Meriç Aral and had the role of Doctor Deniz Saner.
 After taking part in the series for 30 episodes, he left it at his own will.

-As of 2021, Sevinç is preparing to portray the Turkish poet Hacı Bayram-ı Veli in the historical drama Series Aşkın Yolculuğu: Hacı Bayram Veli, which is based on the poet's life.
+In 2021, Sevinç prepared to portray the Turkish poet Hacı Bayram-ı Veli in the historical drama Series Aşkın Yolculuğu: Hacı Bayram Veli, which is based on the poet's life.

 Personal life

 On 1 August 2015, at Zonguldak Kapuz Beach, he married Şirin Kılavuz, an Istanbul City Theatre actress and yoga instructor.
 The couple divorced in May 2021.
+He is currently dating co-star Sena Çakir from Aşkın Yolculuğu: Hacı Bayram-ı Veli and revealed in 2025-2026 that they had been dating for four years.

 Burak Sevinç had an accident while driving under the influence of alcohol in April 2020.
 After it was determined that his blood alcohol content was 1.28 per mille, proceedings were initiated against him.
 The Prosecutor's Office issued an indictment demanding up to 6 years in prison within the scope of the crime of 'endangering traffic safety'.
 Sevinç, who appeared before the judge at the Istanbul Courthouse, admitted that he had drunk alcohol and drove a vehicle on the day of the incident.
 The court sentenced Sevinç to 2 months and 15 days in prison on the grounds of the crime report and the accused's admission of guilt.